Toys R Us Baby Shoes Recalled for Choking Hazard

 When a child chokes, it can lead to a simple coughing fit, or it can lead to a blockage of the airway, which can be far more serious and even lead to death.
 Among the signs to watch out for to determine if an infant is choking include difficulty breathing, coughing, the inability to cry or make a sound, bluish skin color, or loss of consciousness.

 Companies that make products for children have a legal obligation to make them safe, and that includes making them so that pieces can’t come off and cause the child to choke.
 If you have this recalled product, or you know someone who does, follow the instructions of the recall and take it back to the store immediately.
-And if your child has been injured or killed due to using this or any other defective children’s product, please contact the Texas Defective Product Injury Lawyers at Hill Law Firm immediately, so that we can investigate and help you protect your rights.
+And if your child has been injured or killed due to using this or any other defective children’s product, please contact the Texas Defective Product Injury Lawyer at Hill Law Firm immediately, so that we can investigate and help you protect your rights.